codefellows-seattle-javascript-401d15/lab-06-tcp-chat/lab-glen/README.md

 ### Commands
 /nick - This changes your nickname.
-Do this first.

 /all - This sends a message to all users.